-- 3.6 As at 31st March 2021, there was approximately 51,443 square metres of additional employment floorspace (B Use Class) through existing planning commitments (not yet developed).
-This equates to approximately 1,990 employment jobs. - 3.7 The NOMIS figures illustrated in Table 3-4 (paragraph 3.13) illustrate an increase of 15,400 people in employment between 2013 and 2021.
-The data however includes jobs held by those employed by full/ part time and all industries (not just B class related) and those who live and work in the District and those who live in the District but work elsewhere in commuting, i.e. people travel to work in Bradford but live outside of Bradford. - 3.8 Further work is being undertaken on employment forecasts and land supply / demand analysis for the emerging Local Plan and more detailed employment (B Use Class) figures which will be shown in future AMR's.
+- 3.2 However, it must be noted that these figures are for B Use Class (Industrial etc.) only and do not include other jobs such as retail.
+Figures only estimated through completed planning permissions and not permitted developments. - 3.3 As at 31st March 2023, there was approximately 73,097 square metres of additional employment floorspace (B Use Class) through existing planning commitments (not yet developed).
+This equates to approximately 1,673 employment jobs. - 3.4 The NOMIS figures illustrated in Table 3-4 (paragraph 3.13) illustrate an increase of 15,500 people in employment between 2013 and 2023.
+The data however includes jobs held by those employed by full/ part time and all industries (not just B class related) and those who live and work in the District and those who live in the District but work elsewhere in commuting, i.e. people travel to work in Bradford but live outside of Bradford. - 3.5 Further work is being undertaken on employment forecasts and land supply / demand analysis for the emerging Local Plan and more detailed employment (B Use Class) figures which will be shown in future AMR's.
 The historic monitoring data also includes gaps in information relating to the loss of employment land / space, which makes accurate net additional employment space calculations challenging.
 Further work regarding employment monitoring is being undertaken and issues should be rectified in future monitoring.